statengeneraal/laws-markdown/README.md

 I have taken a lot of care to produce valid and pretty Markdown, but it's hard to find all edge cases when even official XML [doesn't validate to its own very complex schema](http://wetten.overheid.nl/xml.php?regelingID=BWBR0001842).

 The bulk of the work has been getting whitespaces and tables right.
-If you notice an error, [open an issue](https://github.com/statengeneraal/wettenbestand-markdown/issues) or tinker around with [the code](https://github.com/statengeneraal/wetten-tools) yourself.
+If you notice an error, [open an issue](https://github.com/statengeneraal/wettenbestand-markdown/issues) or tinker around with [the code](https://github.com/statengeneraal/tools-git-updater) yourself.

 Also remember that laws typically have more complex markup need than Markdown allows for, so check first if Markdown even supports the desired markup.

 How does it work?
 -----------------

 I have set up a daily script that will keep track of the law as it changes.
-Find the source code [here](https://github.com/statengeneraal/wetten-tools).
+Find the source code [here](https://github.com/statengeneraal/wetten-git-updater).

 There are three sources I have used for populating this repository:

 1. The [official API from the Dutch government](https://data.overheid.nl/data/dataset/basis-wetten-bestand), which produces information about laws as they are today.
 2. The [MetaLex document server](http://doc.metalex.eu/), which has been tracking Dutch law and converting it to MetaLex since 2010
 3. A [CouchDB database](https://couchdb.apache.org/) I have set up to mirror information produced by the government database, and keep track of historical information since May 26 2014.
-I have made this database because the MetaLex documents have some whitespace issues which are relevant when converting to Markdown.
+I have made this database because the MetaLex document server has some bugs.
+Source code for the service is [here](https://github.com/statengeneraal/tools-laws-in-couchdb).

 I have taken the XML files in these databases and converted them to the simple markup language [Markdown](http://daringfireball.net/projects/markdown/).
 A considerable amount of code determines the order of modifying / deleting documents.
 If a document is not valid anymore, it is deleted from the repository.